 Ships might be a bigger source of microplastic pollution in the oceans than previously thought.
 While conventional wisdom says that most microplastics originate from land-based sources, new research shows that in some locations, 80 per cent of microplastic pollution can be attributed to polymers used in coating binders on ships.

 These figures are no surprise to Dalseide.
 “We’ve always known that a big part of marine microplastics comes from paint and maintenance on ships,” he says.
-“Most dust and debris from deck cleaning gets dumped overboard, which kills marine life and poisons the marine food chain.
-This is precisely why we are launching our new Rustibus ECO 2000 series.”
+“Most dust and debris from deck cleaning gets dumped overboard, which kills marine life and poisons the marine food chain. .
+This is precisely why we launched our new Rustibus ECO 2000 series.”

-While the standard version has an optional vacuum port for debris collection, the ECO 2000 series comes with a built-in waste collection bag.
+While the standard version has a vacuum port for debris collection, the ECO 2000 series comes with a built-in waste collection bag as well.
 This ensures that debris is always collected from every machine sold.
 The energy from the running machine pushes the waste into a bag, which can be easily collected and properly disposed of.

 Cost-effective and simple to operate, the ECO 2000 series does not require any special training or specialist PPE.
-“The new machines are also safer and more comfortable to operate, which improves conditions for ship workers,” says Dalseide.
+“The ECO series is also safer and more comfortable to operate, which improves conditions for ship workers,” says Dalseide.

 “There’s a generational change occurring in shipping companies.
-Younger people, including many women, are handling procurement based on different values.
-It’s no longer enough to make quality machines; your product has to be environmentally friendly.
+Younger people are handling procurement based on different values.
+It’s no longer enough to make quality machines; your product has to be environmentally friendly. .
 Clients used to ask about the cost per square metre; now they ask how waste can be collected.”

 “Because of this fundamental shift, I believe we can double the number of machines we sell simply because we’re doing the right thing,” he adds.

-Founded in 1978, Rustibus plans to give a green facelift to all its standard tools.
+Founded in 1978, Rustibus plans to develop new and give a green facelift to all its original tools.
 The company has offices on four continents, allowing daily product deliveries around the world.
-Rustibus is also a partner in the Norwegian Pavilion at Expo 2020 Dubai taking place in 2021-2022.

 Eco-friendly deck maintenance tools for ships